 As an optimist, I am wired to remain hopeful, bright-side focussed and always looking for solutions.

-I yearned to do more but I did what I could in my small quiet faceless behind-the-scenes way - building and selling rain-barrels, volunteering with a local environmental group, developing a not-for-profit program for a local business, and joining a few rallies that were pro-change (not anti-problem).
+I yearned to do more but I did what I could in my small quiet faceless behind-the-scenes way:

 I was six years old and although the incident may seem trivial to you, it shaped the rest of my life.

 We were all instructed to sit at round tables.
 In front of each of us lay a small booklet.

 I can still smell the purply-blue ink of the freshly Xeroxed pages as I flipped through admiring the carefully drawn outlines of pieces of fruit, the names of which were neatly printed near the top of each page, the letters spaced evenly between three horizontal lines.

 I was thrilled Kindergarten would be just like home where my mother encouraged art and praised creativity.

 Soon one of my table-mates asked which picture we were supposed to colour.

 "Which colour are we supposed to use?", asked another classmate.